OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 **For Data Services with a monthly megabyte (MB) or gigabyte (GB) data allowance, once you exceed your monthly data allowance you will be automatically charged for overage as specified in the applicable rate plan.
 All data allowances, including overages, must be used in the billing period in which the allowance is provided.
 Unused data allowances will not roll over to subsequent billing periods.**

-AT&T data plans are designed for use with only one of the following distinct Device types: (1) Smartphones, (2) basic and Quick Messaging phones, (3) tablets, (4) LaptopConnect cards, and (5) stand-alone Mobile Hotspot devices.
+AT&T data plans are designed for use with only one of the following distinct Device types: (1) Smartphones, (2) basic and Quick Messaging phones, (3) tablets, (4) LaptopConnect cards, (5) stand-alone Mobile Hotspot devices, and (6) Home Bases.
 A data plan designated for one type of device may not be used with another type of device.
 For example, a data plan designated for use with a basic phone or a Smartphone may not be used with a LaptopConnect card, tablet, or stand-alone Mobile Hotspot device, by tethering devices together, by SIM card transfer, or any other means.
 A data tethering plan, however, may be purchased for an additional fee to enable tethering on a compatible device.
 An Activation Fee may apply for each data line.

 Consumer data plans do not allow access to corporate email, company intranet sites, and other business applications.
 Access to corporate email, company intranet sites, and/or other business applications requires an applicable Enterprise Data plan.
 Enterprise Email requires an eligible data plan and Device.
 Terms may vary depending on selected Enterprise Email solution.